-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes or seminudes).
+• Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes or semi-nudes).

 The law changed in February 2023: any form of marriage for someone under 18 is illegal, even where violence, threats or another form of coercion are not used.